dsternlicht/RESTool/README.md

 ## Build
-When you're feeling your project is ready, just run `ng build --prod` to build the project.
+When you're feeling your project is ready, just run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 This is the directory you want to deploy to your server.

 ## Running unit tests